rayzor65/docker-tutorial/README.md

 ### The dockerfile
 This is used to build your image.
-Typically for your project you will use a base image and then add the tools and configuration need for your own project.
+Typically for your project you will use a base image and then add the tools and configuration needed for your own project.
 If you've ever used Vagrant and Vagrantfile this is similar.

 ### Getting your web application running